 If you think you will have an amicable divorce, then you can just use divorce papers that you fill out and send to your local divorce courts in your county.

 Amicable just means that you and your husband are going to fairly easily agree on how to split things and the terms of your divorce.

 Amicable divorces where you print off divorce papers and submit them yourself are the most affordable divorces.

 You may be able to make your divorce even cheaper by filling out and having a mutual separation agreement filled out and ready for your separation attorney.

-But if you’re going to have a contested divorce where there’s going to be a lot of heavy-hitting battles about who gets what then you’ll probably want to hire a divorce attorney.
+But if I want a divorce but my husband doesn’t and there’s going to be a lot of heavy-hitting battles about who gets what then you’ll probably want to hire a divorce attorney.

 Frequently Asked Questions

-These are the top questions that we get from our clients when they are divorcing their husbands who won’t get a job.
+These are the top questions that we get from our clients when they are divorcing a husband who won’t work.

 What is a deadbeat husband?

 A deadbeat husband is a man who refuses to provide for his family.
 When you’re married to a deadbeat husband, you have to support him financially, be LESS successful to make him feel comfortable, and do EVERYTHING for him.